SAP Negotiations • Vendor Management

 +

-Begin planning at least 6–12 months before a major contract event.
 Complete an internal "Phase 0" assessment before contacting SAP: inventory all licences and usage, identify shelfware, map over-privileged users.
-By coming to SAP with a precise understanding of your utilisation, you prevent SAP from dictating the narrative and can counter any "gap" claims.
-Align stakeholders (IT, procurement, finance, business units) and establish a communication plan — SAP's sales teams are adept at multi-threading and may approach executives directly to pressure a deal.
+Coming to SAP with a precise understanding of your utilisation prevents SAP from dictating the narrative and lets you counter any "gap" claims from a position of strength.

 Negotiate